» Step 1 – Getting Started

 - Read The Conduct of UKAS Assessment for the Imaging Services Accreditation Scheme (ISAS 1) to familiarise yourself with the assessment and accreditation process.

-- Review the ‘Guidance for producing an ISAS Business Case’ in preparation for presenting your case to apply for ISAS to the Trust Board and Senior Management Team.
+- Review the ‘Guidance for producing an ISAS Business Case’ in preparation for presenting your case to apply for accreditation to the Trust Board and Senior Management Team.

-- You can contact the ISAS Team at UKAS direct via email: ImagingCustomerService@ukas.com
+- You can contact the UKAS Team direct via email: ImagingCustomerService@ukas.com

-- Ensure that your Trust Board and the Senior Management Team are fully committed and supportive of your participation in ISAS.
+- Ensure that your Trust Board and the Senior Management Team are fully committed and supportive of your participation.

-- View the Route map for gaining accreditation.
+- View the Route Map For Imaging Services for gaining accreditation.

 - Register with UKAS for ‘The Refundable Package’.
 This gives you access to the ‘Traffic Light Ready’ (TLR) online self-assessment system and two delegate places on the one-day ‘Preparation for Accreditation Workshop’.
 Any fee paid for this support package is fully refunded, if you formally apply for accreditation within 12 months.